monktastic/evil/index.md

 - When you fight people using contempt, you can feel your evil allying with theirs.
 Conversely, when you fight them with compassion, you can feel your inner light allying with theirs.
 Part of them (and bystanders) can sense what's really happening, and this makes all the difference.
 It provides them with the safety to confront their misbehavior while not letting them off the hook for it.

-- You have _no idea_ how slippery the slope to full-blown evil is.
-Thank your lucky stars that the right circumstances haven't manifested to send you down it.
-If you believe you are immune, this is the surest sign that evil has already colonized the deepest part of your mind.

 - You know the classic angel and devil ont the shoulder?
 The angel is your inner light, and is intrinsic to you.
 The devil is your evil, and he doesn't just whisper bad ideas into your ear: he alters your very perception.